deansher/aider/CONTRIBUTING.md

 - `--rm`: Automatically removes container when it exits
 - `-it`: Provides interactive terminal for input/output

-You can also run the core image by replacing `brade:full` with `brade:core`.
+You can also run the core image by replacing `docker.io/deansher/brade:full` with `docker.io/deansher/brade:core`.

 ### Building the Documentation